ChirikjianLab/lbipe/README.md

 published on IEEE Robotics and Automation Letters (RA-L).

-For a robot manipulator grasping an unknown object, the mass and center of mass can be identified without using force/torque sensors.

 ## Introduction

 A learning-based approach is proposed for estimating the mass and center of mass of unknown objects.